Native American disease and epidemics: On population

-During the Inca Civil War, it was estimated that the smallpox which transmitred by the Spaniard under Francisco Pizarro killed at least 200,000.
+During the Inca Civil War, it was estimated that the smallpox which transmitted by the Spaniard under Francisco Pizarro killed at least 200,000.

 In Florida alone, an estimated 700,000 Native Americans lived there in 1520, but by 1700, the number decreased to only around 2,000 people.

-Another notable example was the incident of the so-called The Great Dying in New England around the years of 1616-1619, where the epidemics which carried by European settlers including trichinosis, chickenpox, Influenza, HBD/HDV, Typhus, smallpox, plague, and leptospirosis, resulted in a catastrophic demographic collapse which estimated to of up to 95% casualties of the indigenous population.
-The Pennacook, an Algonquian confederation in present-day New Hampshire, eastern Massachusetts, and southern Maine, included subgroups like the Naumkeag, Agawam, Wamesit, Nashua, and Souhegan; also afflicted by this so-called "Great Dying", which suspected as leptospirosis from European contact that spread along the Merrimack River.
-Coastal subgroups, Naumkeag and Agawam, faced 80–90% mortality, their populations falling from 1,000–2,000 to ~100–200 and 500–1,500 to ~50–150, respectively.
+Another notable example was the incident of the so-called The Great Dying in New England around the years of 1616-1619, where the epidemics which carried by European settlers including trichinosis, chickenpox, Influenza, HBD/HDV, Typhus, smallpox, plague, and leptospirosis, resulted in a catastrophic demographic collapse which has been estimated to be up to 95% of the total casualties of the indigenous population.
+The Pennacook, an Algonquian confederation in present-day New Hampshire, eastern Massachusetts, and southern Maine (including subgroups like the Naumkeag, Agawam, Wamesit, Nashua, and Souhegan) were also afflicted by this so-called "Great Dying", which is suspected to have been leptospirosis from European contact that spread along the Merrimack River.
+The coastal subgroups (the Naumkeag and Agawam) faced 80–90% mortality, their populations falling from 1,000–2,000 to ~100–200 and 500–1,500 to ~50–150, respectively.
 Inland subgroups like Wamesit and Nashua saw 50–75% losses, reducing the confederation from 10,000–20,000 to under 2,000 by 1619.
 The disaster disrupted Pennacook society, leaving villages deserted and easing later English colonization.
 Archaeological evidence shows mass graves and abandoned sites.
-During this period, outbreaks of diphtheria, dysentery and measles were also reported to have broken out within unspecified tribal group of native Americans.
+During this period, outbreaks of diphtheria, dysentery and measles were also reported to have broken out within unspecified tribal groups of native Americans.